borjalofe/wpcli-wordpress-generator/README.md

 3. Change page title in the `install.sh` file
 4. Change menu in the `install.sh` file if needed

+Please, think carefully about the order you're using when adding pages as some pages have dependencies.

+E.g. Contact Page has a form that needs a link to Privacy Policy so you must add Privacy Policy **before** Contact Page.

 #### Question: How can I add a new plugin?

 #### Question: How can I add a new paid plugin?